 As well as all the work on the 5 minute Bible podcasts, planting winter vegetables and building a pig pen, I’ve been reading children’s stories.
 Some of the latest highlight Beatrix Potter’s delightful illustrations as YouTube videos.

 Two friends have recently spoken well of the recent pastoral letter from Dhiloraj Canagasabey, the Anglican Bishop of Colombo.
 Both in different ways, and for different reasons call it prophetic.
-After succinctly and clearly explaining what “the rule of law” means: The rule of law means that we as a nation are governed by a […]

 I have several times over the last few years linked to Vinodth Ramachandra’s clear-sighted, incisive criticisms of Western Christians ongoing synchretism with materialism.
 It is with sadness made deeper by our recent visit to Sri Lanka (the Beautiful Isle) that I now also link to his post “A Political Obituary” it is thought-provoking reading.